sree-warrier/docker-swarm-tf/README.md

     - Create a keypair or use an existing one
     - Update key pair under respective file main.tf, swarm-join.sh, connect.sh
     - Configure aws credentials, update the access and secret keys in variable.tf
+    - Updated your local public IP in the security group section

 3. infra-tf directory conatins the terraform file for infra setup, use the following steps::